infinum/android-handbook/Project architecture/MVVM.md

 ## Coroutines vs RxJava

 Asynchronous code has always been one of the most challenging topics when developing Android apps.
 For a very long time, [RxJava](https://medium.com/@gabrieldemattosleon/fundamentals-of-rxjava-with-kotlin-for-absolute-beginners-3d811350b701), with its most important building blocks - Observables and Subscribers, helped us achieve everything we had to in order to have asynchronous and event-based programs.
 RxJava, as its name suggests, is meant for any Java compatible language.
-Kotlin does fall into the category of Java compatible languages, however, since it has become very popular in the Android development community, naturally, the need for some Kotlin specific way of handling asynchronous work arose.
+Kotlin does fall into the category of Java compatible languages, however, since it has become very popular in the Android development community, eventually, the need for some Kotlin specific way of handling asynchronous work arose.
 This is how [Kotlin Coroutines](https://kotlinlang.org/docs/coroutines-basics.html) were born.

 > A coroutine is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously.
 Coroutines help to manage long-running tasks that might otherwise block the main thread and cause your app to become unresponsive.